villasv/ssh-artwork/README.md

 # SSH Artist

 Want to find an SSH key with a specific hash visualization pattern?
 If so, then this is the tool for you.
-If not, just don't make me SSH into your servers with their ugly-ass keys.
+If not, don't make me SSH into your servers with their keys!

 ## Visualizing Public Keys